UziLopez/UziLopez/README.md

 <div align="center">
 Here’s a portfolio with some of the mockups I've worked on using <strong>Figma</strong>, inspired by platforms like YouTube, Google, Pinterest, Dribbble, among others.
-I’m sharing one of the designs I’m most proud of.
+I’m sharing one of the designs I’m most proud of.  <br>

 <table>